-The Production facilities mainly enter in to euro agreements and therefore, the currency risk is insignificant.
+The port operations mainly enter in to Euro agreements and therefore, the currency risk is insignificant.

-The activities are mainly exposed to the USD/EUR exchange rate, as the activities are predominantly in USD and the reporting currency is in EUR.
-However, the currency risk is limited as contract deals are denominated in USD for the sales side.
+The ROW activities are mainly exposed to the USD/EUR exchange rate, as the activities are predominantly in USD/EUR and the reporting currency is in EUR.
+However, the currency risk is limited as contract deals are denominated in USD or EUR for the sales side.
 Furthermore, the local operations have a limited exposure to the local currency for the part that local resources are paid in the local currency.
 This effect is insignificant compared to the sales and other operating expenses.